johnwargo/moddable-helper/readme.md

 #### <a name='SortingModuleandTargetLists'></a>Sorting Module and Target Lists

-For those users who have a little bit of obsessive compulsive disorder (OCD) you can sort the Module and Target lists using the following command:
+For users with a bit of obsessive compulsive disorder (OCD), you can sort the Module and Target lists using the following command:

 ```shell
 mdbbl config sort
 ```

+You know, just because.

 ### <a name='Deploy'></a>Deploy